 Frequently Asked Questions

-For example, there are enamel paint formulas that need a top clear coat for a perfect result.
+For example, enamel paint formulas need a top clear coat for a perfect result.
 On the other hand, single-stage system solutions do not need a clear coat.

 Can You Paint Enamel Over Latex?